jsmouret/grpc-unity-package/README.md

 It aims to be as vanilla as possible.

-Check out the [releases](https://github.com/jsmouret/grpc-unity-package/releases) to download the latest version.
-Just unzip it in your Assets folder.

 ## What's supported?

 gRPC 1.13.0

 * Windows / Linux / OSX are extracted straight from the official Nuget package
 * Android and iOS are built using Travis

+## How to run the example?

+* Clone this repository without submodules
+* Download the latest zip from [releases](https://github.com/jsmouret/grpc-unity-package/releases)
+* Unzip it in `example/UnityGrpcClient/Assets`
+* Open `example/UnityGrpcClient` in Unity
+* Run the SampleScene
+* Profit!

 ## Help wanted!